uvsmtid/vagrant-boxes/windows-server-2012-R2-gui/readme.md

 The entire "Drive 0 Unallocated Space" was used as storage for installation (which indicated detected size of 100 GB).

+As soon as installation was completed, in response to prompt for administrator password `Vagrant2012!` was used (to pass through password complexity requirements) as initial password.
+The passwords are subsequently disabled.

+The following steps were completed in accordance with [official requirements][1] listed by Vagrant for Windows.

+*   Turn off UAC

+    *   "Start".
+    *   Search for "UAC".
+    *   Select "Change User Account Control settings".
+    *   "User Account Control Settings" dialogue will be opened.

+    Pull the slider to "Never notify".

+    In addition to this, UAC has to be disabled through registry.
+    Run `regedit` and set the `EnableLUA` registry key under the following directory to `0x00000000`:

+    ```
+    HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\policies\system
+    ```

+    This can be done automatically by executing this command:

+    ```
+    reg add HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\policies\system /v EnableLUA /d 0 /t REG_DWORD /f /reg:64
+    ```

+*   Disable complex passwords

+    *   "Start".
+    *   Open "Administrative Tools".
+    *   Select "Local Security Policy".
+    *   Select "Security Settings" / "Account Policies" / "Password Policy".
+    *   Open "Password must meet complexity requirements".
+    *   Select "Disabled".

+    In addition to this, in the same list:
+    *   Open "Maximum password age".
+    *   Set "0" ("Password will never expire").

+*   Disable "Shutdown Tracker"

+    *   "Start".
+    *   Search "gpedit.msc" and run it.
+    *   Select "Local Computer Policy" / "Administrative Templates" / "System".
+    *   Open "Display Shutdown Event Tracker".
+    *   Select "Disabled".

+    This can also be checked in registry.
+    Run `regedit` and check that the `ShutdownReasonOn` registry key under the following directory is set to `0x00000000`:

+    ```
+    HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows NT\Reliability
+    ```

+*   Disable "Server Manager" starting at login (for non-Core)

+    Apparently, "for non-Core" means GUI installation version selected above (our case).

+    *   "Start".
+    *   Open "Server Manager".
+    *   Select "Manage" on the top bar.
+    *   Select "Server Manager Properties" from the drop down menu.
+    *   Select "Do not start Server Manager automatically at logon".

+    There is also a way to set/check it via registry - see [this article][4].

+*   Base WinRM Configuration

+    Set the WinRM service to auto-start and allow unencrypted basic auth - start `cmd` and run the following commands:

+    ```
+    winrm quickconfig -q
+    winrm set winrm/config/winrs @{MaxMemoryPerShellMB="512"}
+    winrm set winrm/config @{MaxTimeoutms="1800000"}
+    winrm set winrm/config/service @{AllowUnencrypted="true"}
+    winrm set winrm/config/service/auth @{Basic="true"}
+    sc config WinRM start=auto
+    ```

 ## `Vagrantfile` settings ##

 TODO: This section has not been updated - it is not applicable to Windows.